naasking/PithyDOM/README.md

     $.off        // alias for removeEventListener
     $.raise      // alias for dispatchEvent

-You can use the new event APIs that support event constructors:
+You can use the new event APIs that support event constructors in modern

-    element.raise(new MouseEvent('click'));
+browsers:

-Or to support IE9, use the DOM level 3 API with this convenience
+    $.byTag("button").raise(new MouseEvent('click'));

-function:
+If you want to support IE9 as well, use the DOM level 3 API with this convenience function, and this should work in all browsers:

-    element.raise($.event('Event', 'click', true, true));
+    $.byTag("button").raise($.event('Event', 'click', true, true));

 The first argument is the kind of event, and defines which event init method is called, ie. 'MouseEvent' will call initMouseEvent, 'UIEvent' will call initUIEvent.
-This means you must provide all the non-optional parameters that initMouseEvent expects or you will get a runtime error.
+This means you must provide all the non-optional parameters that initMouseEvent expects or it will throw a runtime error.

 ## CSS Class Manipulation